home-assistant/architecture/adr/0007-require-config-yaml-and-flow.md

 1. Integrations that only have a single platform puts the configuration under a platform key and just uses `async_setup_platform` to set up the platform.
 2. Integrations that have many platforms sometimes centralize the configuration to the integration domain name key and loads platforms via `discovery.async_load_platform`, which in turn calls `async_setup_platform`.
 3. If the integration has multiple platforms but doesn't have a centralized config, the user needs to enter config under the integration domain to set up the integration and each platform key to set up each platform.
-This loads each platform via `setup_platform`.
+This loads each platform via `async_setup_platform`.
 4. Integrations that support config flow, uses `async_setup_entry` to set up the config entry for the integration and `config_entries.async_forward_entry_setup` to set up platforms.
 Setting up platforms via `discovery.load_platform` is not available for these integrations.

 All backend APIs in point 1-3 above also have sync versions, to further increase the options.